 In The Community

 You can play a powerful role in helping your local community be safer and more secure online.
-The National Cyber Security Alliance (NCSA) has a library of free materials, tools and information that can be used to easily teach online safety at home, at work or in your community.
+The National Cyber Security Alliance (NCSA) has a library of free materials, tools and information that can be used to easily teach online safety in your community.
 You can commit 10 minutes or 10 years to the cause.
 To make it easy, we have included a few suggestions to get you started.

 - Download, print and distribute STOP.
 THINK.
 CONNECT.™ tip sheets and other resources at your local community center.

 - If your community center has shared computers or wireless networks, download and share this tip sheet on how to best protect personal information.

 - Talk to community members about best security practices for email, social media and/or online transactions.
 Highlight STOP.
 THINK.
 CONNECT.™ tips and advice.

 - Volunteer at a local school, after-school program, boys and girls club, church group, senior care facility or faith-based organization to teach kids and/or adults about online safety and privacy.
 Send messages on community listservs and share NCSA’s security and privacy resources to spread the word.

 - Host a cybersecurity event for community members to discuss smart computer practices and online security measures, leveraging resources provided by the National Cyber Security Alliance.